-In 2018, Hootsuite surveyed more than 9,000 B2B and B2C companies from developed countries and found that more than 90% of them use social media to increase their visibility, strengthen their brand, and drive revenues up.
+In 2018, Hootsuite surveyed more than 9,000 B2B and B2C companies from developed countries and found that more than 90% use social media to increase their visibility, strengthen their brand, and drive revenues up.

 A lot of these companies encourage their employees to participate in social media activities.
 And this helps them accomplish three critical things:

-- increase organic reach and access to new audiences;
+✔ Increase organic reach and access to new audiences;

-- increase trustworthiness by connecting the brand to its people.
+✔ And increase trustworthiness by connecting the brand to its people.

 If you want your employees to help build on your social media success, you need to design a policy that encourages them to become brand champions.
 This means that your policy is more than just a list of “don’ts” — it’s a clear and detailed document that outlines responsibilities and promotes participation.